risingwavelabs/risingwave-docs-legacy/docs/data-ingestion.md

 ---
-id: ingestion-overview
+id: data-ingestion
 title: Overview of data ingestion
-slug: /ingestion-overview
+slug: /data-ingestion
 ---

 You can ingest data into RisingWave in two ways:

 - Connect to and ingest data from external sources such as databases and message brokers.
-- Insert data directly using the [`INSERT`](/sql/commands/sql-insert.md) command from the `psql` terminal or via PostgreSQL drivers from your applications.
+- Insert data to tables directly.

 ## Ingest data from external data sources

 ### Materialized and non-materialized source

 A source is a resource that RisingWave can read data from.
-You can create a source in RisingWave using the [`CREATE SOURCE`](/sql/commands/sql-create-source.md) command.
+You can create a source in RisingWave using the `CREATE SOURCE` command.
 When creating a source, you can choose to persist the data from the source in RisingWave by adding `MATERIALIZED` in between `CREATE` and `SOURCE` (that is, `CREATE MATERIALIZED SOURCE`).

 Regardless of whether the data is persisted in RisingWave, you can create materialized views to perform analysis or sinks for data transformations.